-The SAR can typically be up to 40 pages in length (approx. 15,000-17,000 words) and must not exceed 50 pages (approx. 18,000-20,000 words).
-The SAR should be structured in discrete sections (chapters).
-As agreed with ULSU, the SAR should be structured in discrete sections (chapters), as follows:
+The SAR can typically be up to 40 pages in length1 (approx. 15,000-17,000 words) and must not exceed 50 pages (approx. 18,000-20,000 words).
+For smaller units, it is envisaged the SAR would be somewhat shorter in length.
+As agreed with the ULPSU, the SAR should be structured in discrete sections (chapters), as follows:

 - Unit overview: mission, strategy and governance

 - Functions, activities and processes

 - Service users and feedback

-- Organisation and management

 - Relationships and external engagement